What is it?

 Should you push back your proximal fold?

-I do, but it’s completely up to you.
+I do (very gently with my other nail when I'm in the shower), but it’s completely up to you.

 When you release the grip, your proximal fold is able to stay nice and tight.
 As long as you don’t push too hard with your fingernail, the healthy seal under the eponychium stays in tact, and your matrix stays healthy.